2017 Inauguration Road Closures: Which Washington Streets Will Be Closed For Trump’s Big Day?

-As thousand of people arrive in Washington, D.C., for the 2017 presidential inauguration, there will be several road closures in effect to maintain security and law and order.
+As thousands of people arrive in Washington, D.C., for the 2017 presidential inauguration, there will be several road closures in effect to maintain security and law and order.
 Along with thousands of Trump supporters, the presidential inauguration is also expected to witness a lot of protests and galas.
-In case you plan to visit Washington, D.C. for the inauguration, or if you already happen to be in town and are worried about ending up stuck somewhere due to several road closures, here is a guide to getting around the city before, during and after the inauguration.
+In case you plan to visit Washington, D.C. for the inauguration, or if you already happen to be in town and are worried about ending up stuck somewhere due to several road closures, here is a guide to getting around the city before, during, and after the inauguration.

 Inauguration brings road closures, parking restrictions https://t.co/gKJehKkcBb pic.twitter.com/0Pxj59a3e5